psstoykov/Angular/README.md

 -   gallery dynamic sorting available either by username or latest or oldest posts

 > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >

-## App functinality

--   public part, where users can access Login, Register, Home and Gallery
--   public part can access post details and read available comments
--   users with an account can create their own posts
--   users with an account can comment on any post.
--   users with an accound can edit and delete their own posts

 ## Initialize Angular App